 I think these days, full dentures are a measure of last resort.
 With modern dental engineering techniques, most of the defects and wear-and-tear could be repaired without having to do extraction.

 * Pun on the Malay song “Burung Kakak Tua”

 Asking our younger folks this question might be in vain.
 But for the ladies who were in their primes in the 60s~80s, this would be a prized showcase item of pride — a vivid testimony of their beauty which needed utmost tender loving attention.

 A bride-to-be would look forward gleefully to a spanking new case to house all the colors and fragrances that would make her totally irresistible.
 At other times, ladies would carry these with them in their travels.

 Over the years, I think this item has slowly fallen out of favour and I have not seen one for a long time….till this morning.
-Haha, this red one hidden in my wardrobe was one of my first gifts to my GF 36 years ago.
+Haha, this red one hidden in my wardrobe was one of my first gifts to my GF 40 years ago (as of 2020).